This is a service available to people of all ages who are looking to socialize, build friendships, and engage with the community.

 To be eligible for Recreation, you or your loved one must;

-- Have a Medicaid Service Coordinator (MSC).
+- Have a Care Coordinator.

 - Live in a non-certified family setting (cannot be living independently or in a residential setting).